 When do I have to pay for long term care?

 Currently, anyone in England with assets over £23,250, including their property, must pay for their care in full.
-However, this is changing next year, so that if your assets are less than £20,000, from October 2023, you won’t have to make any contribution toward care costs from your savings or the value of your home.
+However, the government is proposing that this should change, so that if your assets are less than £20,000, from October 2025, you won’t have to make any contribution toward care costs from your savings or the value of your home.
 Anyone with assets of between £20,000 and £100,000 will be eligible for some means-tested support.

-A new cap will be introduced next October too, so that the maximum you’ll have to pay for personal care if you’re starting adult social care is £86,000 over your lifetime.
+A new cap is expected to be introduced from October 2025 too, so that the maximum you’ll have to pay for personal care if you’re starting adult social care is £86,000 over your lifetime, although you will still have to pay for other expenses such as accommodation, food and utility bills.
 Find out more about these changes in our news article What changes to social care mean for you.

 The information shown here relates to rules as they stand at the moment.